lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 You can highlight your table content to distinguish between "success, information, warning, danger" and other states.

-:::demo Use `row-class-name` in `el-table` to add custom classes to a certain row.
+:::demo Use `row-class-name` in `lx-table` to add custom classes to a certain row.
 Then you can style it with custom classes.

 ```html
 <template>